tudasc/PIRA/README.md

 #### Configuration

 The PIRA configuration contains all the required information for PIRA to run the automatic process.
 The various directories that need to be specified in the configuration can either be *absolute* paths, or *paths, relative to the execution path of pira*.
+Paths may contain environment variables, e.g., `$HOME`.
 The examples are taken from the GameOfLife example in `./test/integration/GameOfLife`.

 ##### Directory and items